LULU AND THE BRONTOSAURUS – View on Amazon

 by Judith Viorst; illustrated by Lane Smith; Published (2012) by Atheneum Books

 Judith Viorst, in her unique and utterly excellent writing style, has penned a tale that is just plain cutesy.
 Lane Smith’s green-toned pencil on pastel drawings are fresh and expressive.
-And I like the slender book shape.
+And I like the very unusual slender book shape.